-Recipient: An entity which receives Section 3 covered assistance directly from HUD (i.e., DCA) or from any other recipient (e.g., local government, PHA or other public body, public or private non-profit organization, private agency or institution, mortgagor, developer, limited dividend sponsor, builder, property manager, Community Housing Development organization, resident management corporation, resident council, or cooperative association).
-For the purpose of this policy, the phrase, "any other recipient" will carry the same definition as "Sub-recipient" and may include DCA in cases when program terminology establishes a "Recipient" as any entity receiving an award of DCA funds under a HUD-funded program.
+Recipient: An entity which receives Section 3 covered assistance directly from HUD (i.e., DCA) or from any another recipient (e.g., local government, PHA or other public body, public or private non-profit organization, private agency or institution, mortgagor, developer, limited dividend sponsor, builder, property manager, Community Housing Development organization, resident management corporation, resident council, or cooperative association).
+For the purpose of this policy, the phrase, "any other recipient" will carry the same definition as "Sub-recipient".

-Resident Owned Business (ROB): A Business Concern owned or controlled by low or very lowincome residents who reside within the legal boundaries where the funds are expended.
+Resident Owned Business (ROB): A Business Concern owned or controlled by low- or very low-income residents who reside within the legal boundaries where the funds are expended.
 A ROB must meet these requirements: (a) at least 51% owned and operated by Section 3 residents, and (b) whose management and daily business operations are controlled by one or more such individuals.
 For purposes of Section 3 compliance, a ROB must also meet Subpart A to the definition of a Section 3 Business Concern.